AAS in Radiologic Technology: Degree Overview

 Employment Outlook and Salary Information

-A faster than average employment growth of 21% was predicted for radiologic technologists and technicians by the U.S. Bureau of Labor Statistics (BLS), for the decade spanning 2012-2022.
-These professionals earned an annual median salary of $54,620 in 2012, the BLS reported.
+A faster- than-average employment growth of 21% was predicted for radiologic technologists and technicians by the U.S. Bureau of Labor Statistics (BLS), between 2012 and 2022.
+These professionals earned an annual median salary of $55,870 in 2014, the BLS reported.

 Continuing Education and Licensure Information